VelocityCS/unsonoff/README.md

 4. desonoff.
 This is to reprogram the devices to use the unsonoff server

 Unsonoff server:
-The replacement for the sonoff cloud implements secure websockets to talk with devices.
-To emulate this we can use crossbar.io
+The replacement for the sonoff cloud requires secure websockets for communications - both with devices and for commands/responses.
+To implement this we can use crossbar.io
-For reception of commands we can simply use an http server